 This year I have discovered a passion for baking and so I have been trying to make something new at least once a week.
 Creating a cake or a loaf of bread from scratch is one of the most satisfying things for me!
 It makes me feel creative and productive!
 And it also makes my boyfriend happy!

-* Bourbon biscuits
+- 250g Bourbon biscuits

 - 50g butter

 - 150g chocolate

 - 125g sugar

-* 2 tbsp cornflour
+- 2 tbsp cornflour

-* 3 large eggs, beaten
+- 3 large eggs, beaten

-- 100g milk and white chocolate, melted (for decoration)
+- 100g milk and white chocolate, melted

 Preheat the oven to 180°C. Place the cookies in a strong plastic bag and crush them with a rolling pin.
 Tip the crumbs into a large bowl and stir in the melted butter until evenly mixed.
 Place the crumb mixture in the cake tin and press down firmly with the back of a spoon and chill for 5-10 minutes.

 Meanwhile, melt the chocolate in a small heatproof bowl over a pan of barely simmering water.
 Stir until smooth, then set aside until cooled but still liquid.
 Place the mascarpone, sugar and cornflour in a large bowl and beat with an electric whisk until smooth.
 Whisk in the cooled chocolate and eggs, then spoon into the tin.
 Level the surface, place on a baking sheet and cook for 50 minutes.
 Turn the oven off, open the door and leave the cheesecake inside to cool down.

-Spread the melted milk chocolate evenly over the cake.
-Place the melted white chocolate into a piping bag, and pipe lines over the chocolate covered cake.
+Spread a thin layer of melted milk chocolate evenly over the cake.
+Place the melted white chocolate into a piping bag, and draw lines over the chocolate covered cake.
 With a toothpick, draw lines across the cake, first one direction, then the other; this creates the feathered cake decoration.